saumya-bhardwaj-shorthills/FileExtractor/readme.md

 ## Features

 - Extract plain text from a PDF.
+- Extract Images and store them in directory
+- Extract URLS
 - Extract tables from a PDF and save them as CSV files.
+- Extract all metadata of files
 - Save extracted tables to an SQL database.